WebDevStudios/custom-post-type-ui/README.md

 * Added: Side warning notification if post type or taxonomy slug has been edited.
 * Added: Display About page upon activation of plugin.
 * Added: Link below ads regarding getting them removed via purchase of CPTUI Extended.
+* Added: No need to refresh page after initial save to see post types and taxonomies in menu.
 * Fixed: Further improved labels for information text on inputs.
 * Fixed: Hide "choose icon" button for non-js users.
 * Fixed: Issue with misused "parent" label key that should be parent_item_colon.
 * Fixed: Missed show_in_menu_string parameter for "get code" area.
+* Fixed: Make sure taxonomies have required post type associated.
 * Updated: Switch to dedicated dashicon for color consistency between applied admin color schemes.
 * Updated: Updated about page.
+* Updated: Further UI refinements to better match WordPress admin.
+Adapted styles found from metaboxes, including collapse/expand toggles.

 **1.3.5**
 * Removed undefined index error for publicly_queryable in "Get Code" area.
 That parameter is targeted for 1.4.0 release.